-On the third floor of a brothel in a small, cramped room with four beds separated by pull curtains, Soni voiced her despair.
+On the third floor in a cramped room with four beds separated by pull curtains, Soni voiced her despair.

 I had asked Soni, Sapana, Meena and Anjali about their future.

-Each had been sold into the brothel and longed to be free from it and the brutality that it brings, but each of them confessed that they no longer looked to their future.
+Each had been sold and longed to be free from the brutality, but each of them confessed that they no longer looked to their future.

 Instead, they envisioned the future of their family members.